sourcegraph/sourcegraph-public-snapshot/doc/dev/rfcs/index.md

 ## Status

-Each RFC has a status that is in the title of the RFC (e.g. "RFC 1: WIP Title").
+Each RFC has a status that is in the title of the RFC (e.g. "RFC 1 WIP: Title").
 The author is responsible for keeping the status updated.

 | Status | Description |
 |-------|-------------|